-Note: The 31E/2B, 31E/1C, or 31E/2C supports only one Slimline media device per central electronics complex (CEC) processor.
+Note: The 02E/4B, 02E/4C, 05F/6B, or 05E/6C support only one Slimline media device per system unit.

 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 4.
-Remove any media from the drive. - 5.
+For more information, see Control panel LEDs. - 2.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
+Complete the prerequisite tasks as described in Before you begin. - 4.
+Remove the media device, if any, from the drive. - 5.
 Stop the system, as described in Stopping a system or logical partition. - 6.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 7.
+For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 8.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system is equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 8.
-Perform the following steps to remove the Slimline media device as shown in the following figure: - a.
-Pull the retaining latch (A) up and then outward.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
+Press the retaining tab (A) away from the Slimline media device until it is unseated from the media bay as shown in the following figure.

-Note: If you want to install a new Slimline media device or reinstall the filler, ensure that you retain the latch (A).
+Note: If you want to install a new SAS media device, ensure that you retain the latch (A) for use with the new media device.